 Master Mahmoud Farshchian was born in the city of Isfahan on January 24, 1930.
 His father, a rug merchant, was an art aficionado who instilled a love for the arts in his son.
 Young Mahmoud showed an interest in arts quite early in life and studied under the tutelage of Haji Mirza-Agha Emami and Isa Bahadori for several years.
 After receiving his diploma from Isfahan's high school for the fine arts, Farshchian left for Europe, where he studied the works of the great Western masters of Painting.
 Consequently, he developed an innovative artistic style with universal appeal.

 Upon his return to Iran, he began to work at the National Institute of Fine Arts (which later became the Ministry of Art and Culture) and, in time, was appointed director of the Department of National Arts and professor at the university of Tehran's School of Fine Arts.
 All the while, word of his exemplary works spread far and wide beyond national borders.
 He has been exhibited in 57 individual shows and 86 group shows in Iran, Europe, America and Asian countries.
 His works are represented in several museums and major collections worldwide.
 He has been awarded more than ten prizes by various art institutes and cultural centers.
-He has a doctorate (grade 1 in arts) in Iranian painting and Islamic arts from the High Council of Culture and Art.
+He has a doctorate (grade 1 in arts) in Iranian painting from the High Council of Culture and Art.

 Farshchian is the founder of his own school in Iranian Painting, which adheres to classical form while making use of new techniques to broaden the scope of Iranian painting.
 He has brought new life to this art form and has freed it from the symbiotic relationship it has historically had with poetry and literature, to give it an independence it had not previously enjoyed.
 His powerful and innovative paintings are dynamic, expansive and vibrant canvases with an appealing fusion of the traditional and the modern, which are constituents of his unique style of painting.